WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

 </div>

 <div>
-  So it can't map between user ID's. Â It'd be nice if it told us which mapping failed, but it gives us a pretty good hint.
-Looking at the XML file the GPP creates (stored here: Â "C:\ProgramData\Microsoft\Group Policy\History\\Machine\Preferences\ScheduledTasks\ScheduledTasks.xml" )
+  So it can't map between user ID's.
+It'd be nice if it told us which mapping failed, but it gives us a pretty good hint.
+Looking at the XML file the GPP creates (stored here:  "C:\ProgramData\Microsoft\Group Policy\History\\Machine\Preferences\ScheduledTasks\ScheduledTasks.xml" )
 </div>

 <div>